adamedx/scriptclass/src/scriptobject/DESIGN.md

 ## User interface

-ScriptClass surfaces object definition and lifecycle management through a functional-programming style interface that builds on PowerShell's existing notion of "object."
+ScriptClass surfaces object definition and lifecycle management through a functional programming style interface that builds on PowerShell's existing notion of "object."

 ### Concepts

 The ScriptClass framework revolves around the following concepts:

-* ScriptClass: A ScriptClass is a user-supplied definition of a set of objects with common methods and properties.
-Conceptually ScriptClass conforms to the commonly understood notion of a programming language data type, specifically it is the equivalent of a type defined by the *class* keyword found in multiple languages including *PowerShell*, *C++*, *Java*, *C#*, *JavasScript*, *Ruby*, *Python*, and others.
-It differs from PowerShell's implementation of *class* primarly in its runtime state implementation and method invocation interface.
+* ScriptClass: A ScriptClass type is a user-supplied definition of a set of objects with common methods and properties.
+Conceptually ScriptClass conforms to the commonly understood notion of a programming language data type, specifically it is the equivalent of a type defined by the *class* keyword found in multiple languages including *PowerShell*, *C++*, *Java*, *C#*, *JavaScript*, *Ruby*, *Python*, and others.
+It differs from PowerShell's implementation of *class* primarily in its runtime state implementation and method invocation interface.
 * ScriptObject: An instance of an object defined by a given ScriptClass.
 ScriptObjects have properties and methods that can be used to represent arbitrary data types and encapsulate them.
-* Methods
+* Methods: ScriptClass methods conform to the standard concept of "method" in the object-oriented paradigm.
+A method is a parameterized computation specification that has access to the state of ScriptObject.
-* Properties
+* Properties: Properties are the state of a ScriptObject, i.e. the data that represents an object.
+A property is itself an instance of a data type, and in the case of ScriptClass it can be an object of any data type supported by PowerShell (i.e. any .NET type), including those objects defined as ScriptClass types.
-* Static vs. object scope:
+* Static vs. object (or instance) scope: Both properties and methods can be "bound" to either the entire set of objects of a type, or to a specific instance of a type.
+The former scope corresponds to the commonly understood concept of *static* in many OO language, and the latter maps to object or instance scope.
+Static methods are useful for encoding state or computation that is shared across all instances of a type.

 ### Language interface

 While this design does not technically alter the PowerShell core language in any way, it does introduce new commands and associated data structure conventions that provide the "feel" of language changes such as new keywords, etc. The key interface elements are as follows:

-* **Class (type) management:** Class management involves the definition of sets of objects in terms of their state and allowed operations, typically termed properties and members respectively.
+* **Class (type) management:** Class management involves the definition of sets of objects in terms of their state and allowed operations, i.e. their properties and methods.
 Introspection on these definitions is also included in this role.
 Class management is typically considered to be the responsibility of the type system in object-oriented languages like those being emulated with ScriptClass.
 * **Object management:** Objects are runtime state with a defined set of operations; the object management interface provides the ability to create (and for many languages to destroy) objects, to serialize and deserialize them, to compare them, etc.
-* **Method and property access:** Objects are not useful without the ablity to inspect them, modify them, and ask them to perform actions against other objects or state.
+* **Method and property access:** Objects are not useful without the ability to inspect them, modify them, and ask them to perform actions against other objects or state.
 Method and property access enable objects to represent concepts that change over time or according to events such as external input from users, objects, or other systems.
 Methods allow objects to provide an interface contract for concepts that they abstract, whether the concept is solely represented by the object's state or is actually state external to the object but managed by it.
 * **Code management:** The type and object capabilities exposed by ScriptClass facilitate reuse.
 Code management enables that reusability to cross organizational artifact and component boundaries so that types may be defined once and reused across those boundaries.
 Specifically in the case of PowerShell, this means providing the ability to reuse types across script (`.ps1`) files in a PowerShell module and even across modules.
-* **Unit testing support**: ScriptClass provides capabilties to enable unit testing of classes and objects managed by ScriptClass, namely the ability to mock classes and methods.
+* **Unit testing support**: ScriptClass provides capabilities to enable unit testing of classes and objects managed by ScriptClass, namely the ability to mock classes and methods.

 #### Class management features

 Class management is provided by the following features:

 * `New-ScriptClass [-ClassName] <string> [[-ClassBlock] <scriptblock>] [[-ArgumentList] <Object>] [<CommonParameters>]` command: The `New-ScriptClass` command allows developers to define classes (i.e. types) of objects.
 This class definition models the state (i.e. properties or fields) of an object.
 This command is the analog of the `class` keyword in PowerShell.
 The command takes the name of the class as a required parameter, as well as a *[ScriptBlock]* type.
 The result is a class definition syntax for `ScriptClass` that looks very much like the syntax for `class` in PowerShell.
-Class definitions defined by `New-SCriptClass` exist in a runtme state available for the entire PowerShell session; classes defined by ScriptClass are visible to the entire session, i.e. they are global in scope.
+Class definitions defined by `New-SriptClass` exist in a runtime state available for the entire PowerShell session; classes defined by ScriptClass are visible to the entire session, i.e. they are global in scope.
   * `scriptclass` alias: Use of the `scriptclass` alias rather than `New-ScriptClass` is preferred as it makes class definitions align stylistically to the `class` keyword in many object-based languages including PowerShell's own `class` keyword.
 * `#::` automatic variable: The `$::` automatic variable that has properties named for each defined class.
 The latter can be used to accessing methods or properties of defined at the class rather than instance scope (i.e. 'static' methods or properties).
 This variable is visible to the scope in which the ScriptClass module was imported.
 * `New-ScriptClass [-ClassName] <string> [[-ClassBlock] <scriptblock>] [[-ArgumentList] <Object>] [<CommonParameters>]`: The `Get-ScriptClass` command provides information about classes that have been defined by `New-ScriptClass`.